TrickedByWeasel/ERNR-randomizer-discordbot/README.md

 # ERNR-randomizer-discordbot

-A Discord bot for generating random boss and class assignments for **Elden Ring: Night Reign**.
+A Discord bot for generating random boss and class assignments for **Elden Ring: Nightreign**.

 ---